AWS Glossary

 AWS Control Tower

-Managed service that automates AWS landing zone setup, governance, and compliance monitoring.
+Managed service that automates AWS landing zone setup, multi-account governance, and compliance monitoring with preventive, detective, and proactive controls.

 AI & assistant-friendly summary